 Large limbs should grow only as an extension of the tree trunk itself, and as a unit from which the small limbs grow.
 These overlarge limbs are a tremendous strain on the tree, so the fewer, the better.
 Because fruit trees are pruned more heavily than most other plant life, heavy limb growth is much more likely to result than when a tree is left unpruned or lightly pruned.
-Cut off crossed branches or branches that might rub to cause wounds in the bark (Fig. 9 - see the pruning diagrams in the image gallery).
+Cut off crossed branches or branches that might rub to cause wounds in the bark (see Fig. 9).

-Water sprouts are those upright branches that grow in clumps, often from a large pruning wound (Fig. 10 - see the pruning diagrams in the image gallery).
+Water sprouts are those upright branches that grow in clumps, often from a large pruning wound (see Fig. 10).
 They are usually unproductive, and they can weaken the tree by causing additional, unwanted shade.
 You should remove water sprouts promptly.

-Suckers are the branches that grow on the lower part of the tree trunk or from the roots of the tree (Fig. 10 - see the pruning diagrams in the image gallery).
+Suckers are the branches that grow on the lower part of the tree trunk or from the roots of the tree (see Fig. 10).
 Usually they grow from below the graft, so if you don't remove them, they'll grow into a wild tree or bush that will crowd out the good part of the tree within a few years.
 A lot of sucker growth results on fruit trees when a slower-growing variety is grafted onto a vigorous-growing rootstock.
 Usually the suckers appear as a cluster of branches close to the base of the tree trunk, but sometimes (especially on plum trees) they may pop up out of the roots anywhere under the tree, even a distance away from the trunk.
 Mow or clip them off at ground level as soon as they appear.

 There is an ever-continuing argument among pomologists about the best time to prune fruit trees.
 Magazines often run articles supporting one time of year or another, and each professional orchardist and experienced home grower has a favorite time.
 Meanwhile, beginners can get completely confused listening to the controversy.